Join the MIST Network!

 Counselling is an invaluable resource for many employees facing a number of difficulties.
 However, our research demonstrates that many employees affected by reproductive issues feel that generalised counselling does not meet their specific needs.

 Affected employees commonly state that counsellors should be trained on the unique issues of reproductive health.
 MIST do just that - we train Occupational Health, counsellors and mental health first aiders to enable them to better support employees affected by pregnancy loss, infertility and/or childlessness.

-MIST co-create policies with organisations on the topics of pregnancy loss and fertility treatment.
-We advise on employee rights and entitlements using the most current legislative frameworks, and ensure that the policies are sensitively worded, and crucially, are inclusive.
+MIST co-create bespoke policies with organisations on the topics of pregnancy loss and fertility treatment.
+We advise on employee rights and entitlements using the most current legislative frameworks, and ensure that the policies are sensitively worded, and are crucially, inclusive.

 Informed policies in these areas produce a number of benefits, from consistent practice and fairness to reduced staff turnover.
 Such policies also encourage open conversations on these often concealed topics, facilitating a healthier workforce.

 We also recommend how to connect new policy with existing ones (for example, sick leave, parental leave, compassionate leave and bereavement policies).

 We conduct empirical research for organisations to obtain employee experiences of current practice.

 We gather data primarily through interviews, focus groups and surveys, and present the findings through reports and presentations.

 Research can be beneficial to inform policy, training and other initiatives.
 When experiences are collated through outsourced research, companies are more likely to obtain accurate insight.